isaac-chung/isaac-chung.github.io/blog/2024-01-21-llm-serving/index.md

         eval rate:            4.89 tokens/s
 ```

 Total duration can be seen as latency, i.e. the overall time from receiving a request to returning a response to the user.
 This metric often includes all of the overhead in addition to the time a model needs to generate a response, e.g. model load time.
 Here, the system would be considered to achieve 4.89 "(output) tokens per second" by looking at only the eval rate.
-For comparison, [5 tokens/second is roughly as fast as someone can read](https://bionic-gpt.com/blog/llm-hardware/).
+For comparison, [7-10 tokens/second is thought to be acceptable for general use](https://www.reddit.com/r/LocalLLaMA/comments/162pgx9/what_do_yall_consider_acceptable_tokens_per/).

 ## Can't I just use tokens per second?